Last updated on 2026-01-10

 Program overview

-At the University of New Brunswick's Fredericton campus, the Bachelor of Arts in Classics invites students to explore the rich tapestry of ancient Greece and Rome.
+At the University of New Brunswick (UNB), the Bachelor of Arts in Classics invites students to explore the rich tapestry of ancient Greece and Rome.
 This program delves into how art, architecture, mythology, history, science, philosophy, and language have influenced modern Western civilization.
-Through literature and archaeology, students gain a fresh perspective on ancient societies, preparing them for both graduate studies and professional roles in the humanities.
+Students will engage with literature and archaeology to gain a fresh perspective on ancient societies, making the study of Classics both compelling and relevant.

 Program structure